-- RELEASE Release stored energy.
-Relieve, disconnect, restrain, block, or otherwise ensure, that all energy sources - electrical, mechanical, hydraulic, compressed, etc. - are de-energized. - VERIFY Try the on-off switch or other controls to be sure the machine won't start.
+- ISOLATE Isolate the machine or equipment from its energy source(s).
+(For example, turn off main circuit breaker.) - LOCKOUT Apply your lock.
+Be sure that it holds the isolating device in the "off" or "safe" position. - RELEASE Release stored energy.
+Relieve, disconnect, restrain, block, or otherwise ensure, that all energy sources electrical, mechanical, hydraulic, compressed, gravitational, etc. are deenergized. - VERIFY Try the on-off switch or other controls to be sure the machine will not start.
 Return the switch to the "off" position.

-Common causes of accidents:
+Common Causes of Accidents: